Home Compare ACGL vs CB

 Profitability

-On growth, the same pattern holds: both rank well, but Arch Capital Group Ltd. still sits higher.
+On profitability, the same pattern holds: both rank well, but Arch Capital Group Ltd. still sits higher.

 ACGL